 This course explores the sociocultural, environmental, spiritual and economic health needs of various populations, including assessment of epidemiology, worldview and health literacy.
 Various aspects of health and health promotion are analyzed including the impact of infectious disease, nutrition, reproductive issues, communication, unintentional injury, disease and aging.
 A review of planning and managing health promotion programs and health systems that meet global population and cultural needs will be examined.
-Students will also examine health policy, including its effect on population and the formulation of policy that affects healthcare and healthcare decisions in advanced practice evidence-based practice.
+Students will also examine health policy, including its effect on population and the formulation of policy that affects healthcare and healthcare decisions in advanced practice nursing.

+GN 507 Research and Evidence Based Analytical Approaches in Advanced Practice Nursing (5 credit units) This course will examine the research process and evidence-based practice.
 Learners will develop skills in in studying and critically appraising published research as well as understand and develop quantitative or qualitative research including the research question, review of literature, methodology and evaluation of the applicability of research findings to clinical practice.
 Statistical methods, including rationales for use and procedures to analyze research findings will also be covered.
-Included in the course will be management of data, how to "clean" data, and how to work around missing data.
+Included in the course will be management of data, how to "clean" data, and how to work around missing data